Goyghor Mosque

-The Goyghor Masjid, (গয়ঘর খোজার মসজিদ; مسجد الخواجه), also known as the Goyghor Historical Khwaja's Mosque, is an ancient Sunni mosque located in the village of Goyghor in Mostafapur Union, Moulvibazar District, Bangladesh.
+The Goyghor Khoja's Mosque (গয়ঘর খোজার মসজিদ; مسجد الخواجه) is an ancient Sunni mosque located in the village of Goyghor in Mostafapur Union, Moulvibazar District, Bangladesh.
 It was built and established on top of a small hill during the reign of the Sultan of Bengal, Shamsuddin Yusuf Shah in 1476 and is named after Afghan chieftain Khwaja Usman.

 History

 According to local villagers, when the mosque was being constructed, the area was covered in dense forest and inhabited by tigers.
 To this day, three marks of a tiger's paw remains on the eastern pillar inside the mosque.
 During the reign of Shamsuddin Yusuf Shah, Musa ibn Haji Amir and his son, the Minister of Sylhet, Majlis Alam, built the mosque in 1476.
 Majlis Alam is also known for building Shah Jalal's mosque in Sylhet.

 In 1593, an Afghan chief by the name of Khwaja Usman, one of the Baro-Bhuyans of Bengal and the last Afghan ruler in Bengal, took shelter in this mosque after the Afghan rebellion against the Subahdar of Mughal Bengal, Man Singh I.

 In the late 1930s, a scholar by the name of Azam Shah is said to have settled near the mosque.
 In 1940, the original dome fell apart and Azam Shah raised money for the building of a new dome in which he successfully built alongside Ismail Mistri of Baniachong.
 In 1960, the mosque was again refurbished.
 After the departure of Azam Shah, it fell apart again and was held with branches and seedlings.